 Youth apprenticeship is a school-to-work initiative by the Wisconsin Department of Workforce Development designed for high school students interested in combining classroom instruction with onsite occupational experience.
 On-the-job training follows state approved specifications while students receive instruction from qualified teachers and skilled worksite mentors.
 Youth apprentices meet high school graduation requirements and get a head start on a career.

 “It is a great way to open the door for new potential employees.
 It gives them a chance to try out the career before they commit to it.
 It works well that we have a pre-fab shop for them to work in if there aren’t any local job sites for them to work,” Woerishofer said.
-“This keeps them working on a steady basis and exposed to different types
+“This keeps them working on a steady basis and exposed to different types of work.”

 Challenges for employers include the ability to provide good mentors who are patient about sharing their talents and remembering that youth apprentices are younger workers who have limits.
 Contractors also must be conscious about tool restrictions.
 Suburban Electrical Contractors/Engineers and many other ABC of Wisconsin members have worked through the logistics.